wseaton/gpu-pruner/README.md

           Prometheus URL to query for GPU metrics eg. "http://prometheus-k8s.openshift-monitoring.svc:9090"

       --prometheus-token <PROMETHEUS_TOKEN>
-          Prometheus token to use for authentication, if not provided, will try to authenticate using the service account token for the currently logged in OpenShift user
+          Prometheus token to use for authentication, if not provided, will try to authenticate using the service token of the currently logged in K8s user

   -h, --help
           Print help (see a summary with '-h')